Model worker

-Model worker (劳动模范 (láodòng mófàn), abbreviated as 劳模 or láomó) refers to an exemplary worker who exhibits some or all of the traits appropriate to the ideal of the socialism.
-Exemplary worker come from various sectors of the Chinese economy, including the industry, agricultural, service and the cultural sectors to show the inclusiveness of the People's Republic of China.
-Echoing the gender equality advocate of the Chinese Communist Party (CCP), both men and women comprise the pool of model workers.
+Model worker (劳动模范 (láodòng mófàn), abbreviated as 劳模 or láomó) is a term in the People's Republic of China that refers to a worker who exhibits some or all of the traits appropriate to the ideal of the socialism.
+Exemplary workers come from various sectors of the Chinese economy and can be both men and women.
 Since the founding of the People's Republic in 1949, thousands of male and female model workers have been selected from a wide range of sectors.
-A few model workers also came from ethnic minority groups to show the ethnic unity policy of the CCP.
+A few model workers also came from ethnic minority groups to showcase the ethnic unity policy of the Chinese Communist Party (CCP).
 Higher authorities take charge of the decision on selecting model worker based on their work performance, and political consciousness, patriotism, "worship of science," activities in environmental protection, and the pursuit of excellence.
-National model workers are selected in China by central and provincial-level departments.
+Central and provincial-level departments in China select national model workers.
 Some cities and large companies also have processes for selecting and praising local model workers.

-Displaying the ideals of the socialism, model worders bear the highest expectations from the new state to guide and correct their fellow workers in everyday production and behavior.
+Displaying the ideals of the socialism, model workers bear the highest expectations from the new state to guide and correct their fellow workers in everyday production and behavior.
 The Model Workers are supposed to inspire people by their own work performance and political consciousness by setting good examples.
 People learn from the Model Workers and can become the new citizens the state requires.
 On the other hand, the Model Worker is also a coercive project.
 It attempts at aggressively correct people who are outliers of the new socialist scheme.
-Outliers become “bad elements” in contrast to the “good” Model Workers and the outliers are also forced to reform themselves.
+Outliers become "bad elements" in contrast to the "good" Model Workers and the outliers are also forced to reform themselves.